RJColeman/dvnosqli/README.md

 ```
 Connecting to Neo4j container ....
 Executing Neo4j data load ....
-Completeed Neo4j data load ....
+Completed Neo4j data load ....
 ```

-Next browse to the web front end at [http://localhost:8084/](http://localhost:8084/) and in the MongoDB section, [reset the MongoDB database](https://github.com/RJColeman/dvnosqli#mongo).
+Next load the MongoDB data:

 # Solutions

-For walkthrough information see:
+For hints and walkthrough steps, see:

 - [Neo4j Walkthrough hints and steps](https://github.com/RJColeman/dvnosqli/blob/main/NEO4J-HELP.md)
 - [MongoDB Walkthrough hints and steps](https://github.com/RJColeman/dvnosqli/blob/main/MONGODB-HELP.md)

 # Rebuilding

-## From scratch
+## Just the data

+1. Reset the MongoDB data by browsing to [http://localhost:8084/?db=mongodb](http://localhost:8084/?db=mongodb) and clicking the "reset/load" button.
+2. Reset the neo4j data by executing `sh bin/reset-neo4j.sh`, from the root of this repository.

+## The entire application

-To rebuild from scratch you can *manually* remove all containers, images, volumes, networks, cached build objects, and cached data or you can use the start-over-clean.sh script in the bin directory of this repository:
+To rebuild the entire application from scratch you can either:

+1. *Manually* remove all containers, images, volumes, networks, cached build objects, and cached data

+-or-

+2. Use the `start-over-clean.sh` script in the bin directory of this repository by executing the following command from the root directory of this repository:

 ```
 sh bin/start-over-clean.sh
 ```

-## Just the data

-1. To reset the MongoDB data follow the [instructions in this document](https://github.com/RJColeman/dvnosqli#mongo).
-2. To reset the neo4j data, from the root of this repository, execute `sh bin/reset-neo4j.sh`

 # Network Details